 With the extreme heat in Las Vegas Nevada, your air conditioner is vital.
-Your air conditioner unit is meant to replace hot air with a cold one to cool your body and not to make irritating noises.
+Your air conditioner unit is meant to replace hot air with a cold one to cool your body, not to make irritating noises.

 The latest AC units are high-efficient and incorporated with two-stage compressors and sound-dampening technology to keep noise levels to the barest minimum (less than 55dB).